 Minaret station alpine lodge

 Helicopter-only access is the first clue that you’re in for an epic stay at Minaret Station.Touch down in an Alpine meadow for a picnic, or atop a peak, to bike or ski down; take a jet boat across remote lakes and fish for rainbow trout in crystalline rivers.
 Set at the head of a glacial valley within the Southern Alps, the lodge comprises four sheepskin-carpeted chalets with on-deck hot tubs; unwind in the main lodge’s cozy library and lounge.
 Call us today so we can start crafting your own itinerary that runs the heli adventure gamut.
-Start Planning >
+Visit the hotel website.

 What our clients say